 Minnow Pond Trail

-Minnow Pond Trail is generally open daily, July 1 – September 18, depending on weather, trail conditions, and events.
+Minnow Pond Trail is generally open daily, July 1 – August 31, depending on weather, trail conditions, and events.
 The trail and boathouse may close without notice.
-Please call ahead to plan your visit (518) 352-7311.

 A short hike from the center of campus – take an easy ¾-mile walk and discover “a gem in the wilderness” – Minnow Pond.
 A trail to Minnow Pond dates back to this site’s early settlement history and was admired by Miles Merwin, the original builder and owner of the Blue Mountain House (1874-1953).
-Suitable for the whole family, the trail is open daily from July to September, depending on weather, trail conditions, and special events.
+Suitable for the whole family, the trail is open daily in July and August, depending on weather, trail conditions, and special events.
 This is a natural trail; it has uneven surfaces and some short, steep rises.
 It may not be accessible for people with limited mobility.